 Warning: Late repayment can cause you serious money problems.
 For help, go to moneyhelper.org.uk

-As an employee getting paid in the UK, there are various different ways that you can receive your earnings.
+As an employee in the UK, there are different ways that you could receive your earnings.

-Understanding your wages and knowing exactly how you get paid in the UK is essential, to ensure that you receive what you are owed from your employer.
-This is particularly true when many people are turning to quick loans or payday loans to cover their unexpected expenses.
+Understanding your wages and knowing exactly how you get paid is essential to ensure that you receive what you are owed from your employer.

-In this article, Cashlady takes a look at the ways you could be collecting your salary, exactly what you can expect to be deducted from it and what your rights are, should you have any problems with payment.
+In this article, CashLady takes a look at the ways you could be collecting your salary, any deductions that could be made, and what your rights are should you have any problems with payment.

-The ways employees are getting paid in the UK
+The ways employees are paid in the UK

-Before going into detail about the various ways you could expect to receive your pay, it is important to look at how your earnings may be calculated.
+Before going into detail about the different ways you could expect to receive your pay, it is important to look at how your earnings may be calculated.

 Ways you can receive your wages

-Precisely how you will receive your wages can vary greatly between employers.
+How you receive your wages can vary between employers.

 Alternatively, you may be paid in cash or via a cheque.
-Both of these methods are becoming rarer.
+Both methods are becoming rarer, however.

 Payment Frequencies